Online Universal Dirichlet Factor Portfolios: Constant re-balanced portfolios in factor driven markets

 where

-The technique that we propose involves the same process, and samples repeatedly from a dirichlet distribution ($\alpha = \beta$) that is driven by factor exposures that each asset has to the underlying factors:
+The method that we propose involves the same process, and samples repeatedly from a dirichlet distribution ($\alpha = \beta$) that is driven by factor exposures that each asset has to the underlying factor:

-Keeping in mind that Cover and Ordentlich\cite{cover1996universal} show that the dirichlet $(1,1...,1)$ process leads to a portfolio that is universal, we are interested in analyzing the properties of the ratio of these wealth processes, a ratio where the denominator is the naive dirichlet wealth with no information and the numerator is the new informed dirichlet wealth with knowledge of the factor $\beta$s:
+Keeping in mind that Cover and Ordentlich\cite{cover1996universal} show that the dirichlet $(1,1...,1)$ process leads to a portfolio that is universal, we are interested in analyzing the properties of the ratio of these wealth processes.
+A ratio where the denominator is the naive dirichlet wealth with no information and the numerator is the new informed dirichlet wealth with knowledge of the factor $\beta$s describes the relative performance of these portfolios:

-with the goal of explicitly showing that this ratio converges to a number larger then one, which would show that the wealth gains from the Dirchlet($\beta_1,\beta_2,\beta_3...\beta_m$) in expectation dominates the gains from the dirichlet(1,1,1...1) portfolio.
+We proceed with the goal of explicitly showing that this ratio converges to a number larger then one, which would show that the wealth gains from the Dirchlet($\beta_1,\beta_2,\beta_3...\beta_m$) in expectation dominates the gains from the dirichlet(1,1,1...1) portfolio.
 Recall that the one-factor model led to a relationship between the asset return and market as follows:

 This leads to the ratio being evaluated as:

 which is a ratio of two integrals over the unit (non-negative) simplex where the numerator always dominates the denominator: